Nufeen/suspicious-sierra/README.md

 # SUSPICIOUS SIERRA CONNECTIONS

 This is a tiny investigation of suspisious Mac OS Sierra connections reported by Little Snitch, each section consists of quotes from the discussions in corresponding links.
-My own comments are marked with _italic_
+My own comments are marked with _italic_.

 This document covers only recent network activity, for the detailed Mac OS security guide refer https://github.com/drduh/macOS-Security-and-Privacy-Guide